Guyu

 The traditional Chinese lunisolar calendar divide a year into 24 solar terms.
 Gǔyǔ, Kokuu, Gogu, or Cốc vũ is the 6th solar term.
 It begins when the Sun reaches the celestial longitude of 30° and ends when it reaches the longitude of 45°.
 It more often refers in particular to the day when the Sun is exactly at the celestial longitude of 30°.
 In the Gregorian calendar, it usually begins around April 20 and ends around May 5.

+Traditionally, Guyu marks the beginning of warmer temperatures and the onset of the rainy season, making it an important period for farmers to ensure a satisfactory harvest for the rest of the year.

 Pentads

 Each solar term can be divided into 3 pentads (候).
 They are: first pentad (初候), second pentad (次候) and last pentad (末候).
 Pentads in Guyu include: